tehreemAsif63/Dentist_Service/README.md

 #### Dentists-Controller & Dentist Schema

-Ahmed Ebrahim Ahmed Al Gabri(WRITE YOUR EMAIL) has created all of the methods for the dentists-controller and dentistSchema.
+Ahmed Ebrahim Ahmed Al Gabri has created all of the methods for the dentists-controller and dentistSchema.

 #### Jest Tests & CI Pipeline

 David Boram Hong(guscholcda@student.gu.se) has created all of the tests and CI pipeline.

+#### DentistDocumentation

+David Boram Hong(guscholcda@student.gu.se) and Tehreem ASif (gusasite@student.gu.se) has taken care of all the documentation for this service.